jimmoffitt/rules-migrator/Article.md

 ### Introduction

 As announced last [date], a new version of Gnip's real-time PowerTrack, version 2.0, is [in the works].
-Everyone using real-time PowerTrack will need to migrate their filtering rules from their version 1.0 systems over to version 2.0.
+Everyone using real-time PowerTrack version 1.0 will need to migrate their filtering rules over to version 2.0 in the near future.

-This process is pretty straightforward, although there are some nuances.
-First, moving to 2.0 provides [new PowerTrack](http://support.gnip.com/apis/powertrack2.0/transition.html#NewOperators) Operators for matching on Tweets of interest.
+This process is pretty straightforward, although there are many details to consider.
+First, moving to 2.0 provides [new PowerTrack Operators](http://support.gnip.com/apis/powertrack2.0/transition.html#NewOperators) for matching on Tweets of interest.
 For example, more URL metadata is available such as the web site HTML Titles and Descriptions.
 There are also new ways to fine-tune what media is linked to in Tweets.
 Are you only interested only in videos or photos?
 Now you can be more specific.
 Not to mention that you can now filter and match on emojis.

-Beyond new Operators, there are other changes introduced with PowerTrack 2.0:
+Beyond new Operators, there are other rule changes introduced with PowerTrack 2.0:

 + Some Operators have been deprecated.
 + All language classifications are supplied by a Twitter system, and the Gnip language enrichment is being deprecated.
 + With hopes of providing a more logical grammar, some Operators have changed in name only.

-This article discusses several topics related to that effort:
+This article discusses several topics related to moving to PowerTrack version 2.0:

 + [Changes in PowerTrack Operators](#operator_changes).
 + [Updates to the Rules API](#rules_api_changes).